LinArcX/wmenu/README.md

 You can use [clavier+](https://github.com/guilryder/clavier-plus) to bind it to a key.

-As i said, i [use](https://github.com/LinArcX/winconf/tree/master/wmenu)wmenu for almost anything.
+As i said, i [use](https://github.com/LinArcX/winconf/tree/master/wmenu) wmenu for almost anything.
 Enjoy hacking your workflow :)

 ## License
 ![License](https://img.shields.io/github/license/LinArcX/wmenu.svg)